Goals, History, and Mission of

 the Georgia Governor's Office of Highway Safety

-Our number one goal is to reduce the number of fatalities and injuries and to provide highway safety data and fact-based analyses that will assist communities and safety advocates in implementing effective programs that will change high-risk driving behavior and increase safety on our streets and highways.
+Our number one goal is to reduce the number of crashes, injuries and fatalities on Georgia's roads and to provide highway safety data and fact-based analyses that will assist communities and safety advocates in implementing effective programs that will change high-risk driving behavior and increase safety on our streets and highways.

 The history of GOHS follows that of highway safety in the USA as a whole.
 In 1966, 50,894 people were killed in motor vehicle crashes in the U.S. and the rate of fatalities per 100 million miles of travel was 5.5.
 It was projected that, over a 9-year period, the number of fatalities would increase to 100,000 a year if Congress did not do anything to address the problem.
 Taking heed of these dire predictions, Congress enacted the Highway Safety Act of 1966.
 This legislation created a unique partnership among federal, state and local governments to improve and expand the nation's highway safety activities.